1wheel/roadtolarissa/source/_posts/2020-10-26-forecast-correlation.md

 <link rel='stylesheet' type='text/css' href='style.css'>

 538 and the Economist have both released detailed data from their election forecasts, showing how each state would vote in 40,000 simulations of the election.
-To understand some unusual scenarios from the 538 model, like every state voting for Biden but New Jersey, Andrew Gelman [examined the correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) in Trump vote share between several states.
+To understand some unusual scenarios from the 538 model, like every state voting for Biden but New Jersey, Andrew Gelman [examined the correlation](https://statmodeling.stat.columbia.edu/2020/10/24/reverse-engineering-the-problematic-tail-behavior-of-the-fivethirtyeight-presidential-election-forecast/) in Trump vote share between pairs of several states.

 I was curious what the whole universe of correlations looked like; you can click on a grid cell to examine voting patterns in two states in more detail along with the electoral maps from individual forecasts.